 “United We Stand.”
 These are words that comfort us when tragedy strikes on a mass level.
 The first time I remember this phrase being used was after 9/11, though some say its origins go as far back as Aesop.
-When we are attacked on a 9/11 or in the recent Boston Marathon bombing, we instinctually feel the need to increase unity in the world.
-There is somehow a sense that unity is an antidote to evil.
+When we are attacked on a 9/11 in our current state of the Coronavirus pandemic, we instinctually feel the need to increase unity in the world.
+There is somehow a sense that unity is an antidote to destruction.

 But hundreds of years before Aesop lived, the Torah was talking about such unity.
 In preparation for receiving the Torah, we are told “Vayichan sham Yisrael neged hahar.”
 That “Israel encamped there across from the mountain.”
 But the word “vayichan” (encamped) is written in the singular, when it would have been grammatically correct to have written it in the plural: “vayichanu.”
 Rashi, a leading Torah commentator, explains that such phraseology is used in order to teach us about the state of the Jewish people at that moment.
 They were “K’ish echad belev echad.”
 Like one man with one heart.
 Complete unity: a state that was necessary in order for a people to experience the Divine – the Ultimate Unity – in the most profound way in history.

 It’s hard to imagine that so many different people could have gotten past their differences – especially a people like the Jews who are famous for arguing!
-But then I think back to those moments right after the explosions – as we’re all watching the footage together, waiting together, praying together, and I think that for a brief moment, we do get past our differences.
+But then I think back to those moments right after the explosions on 9/11 and right after we went into lockdown.
+We’re all glued to the news waiting together, praying together, and I think that for a brief moment, we do get past our differences.
 We let go of our pettiness.
-The things that seemed so major just a moment before the attack become inconsequential as the magnitude of the evil that we witnessed overcomes us.
+The things that seemed so major before the world turned upside down become inconsequential as the magnitude of terror overcomes us.

 “With one heart.”
 As the Children of Israel encamped across from the mountain, even their heart – their thoughts, their opinions – were unified.
 Such a level of unity is nearly impossible for us to come by.
 I can write the most seemingly innocuous things online, and I’m always so struck by how some people interpret my words.
 I’m always surprised how people can be offended by something I meant to be completely harmless.
 And that’s because the person commenting is speaking more to his experiences in life than what my words actually said.

 The world is full of very different people with vastly diverse backgrounds.
 The majority of us are decent and we want to increase goodness in the world, yet how that goodness will be achieved is something we can’t ever seem to agree on.
-For some, goodness can only be attained through liberal ideology.
+For some, goodness can only be attained through Liberal ideology.
 For Conservatives, Liberalism couldn’t be further from the truth.
-Gay rights activists are certain that they are adding light to the world, while the marriage traditionalists feel that theirs is the way to preserve goodness in society.
-Same goes for the abortion, capital punishment, and Women of the Wall debates.
+Pro-choice activists are certain that they are adding light to the world, while pro-lifers feel that theirs is the way to preserve goodness in society.
+Same goes for capital punishment, immigration, and Women of the Wall debates.
 How on EARTH could the people on either side of this aisle ever come together with one heart unless a tragedy strikes?
 It seems the differences are just too vast.

 “Like one man.”
 There is not one singular component that makes up a man.
 Instead, a human being consists of a myriad of pieces moving in different directions, each serving a unique function, yet all ultimately working together.
 How can we tell that a man is “unified?”
 Because when his hand is hurting him, he won’t just hack it off.
 It might be causing him problems, it might be irritating him, driving him absolutely crazy, but he would never harm his hand because it’s part of him and a normal healthy person would never self-destruct.*